Computation of Feedback Control Laws Based on Switched Tracking of Demonstrations: Algorithm with Tracking Control

-In this section, we adapt the generic algorithm to a concrete instantiation based on LQR tracking.
-Namely, the control law will be constructed using time-varying LQR models along the generated demonstrations.
-Moreover, we formulate stability conditions to check the generated control law and to identify counterexamples.
+In this section, we adapt the~generic algorithm to a~concrete instantiation based on tracking.
+For this, we will define a notion of reachability certificate that will allow us to~check reachability of the~generated control law and to~identify counterexamples.
 These counterexamples are used as initial points for new demonstrations.
-The whole checking procedure is based on sampling and we prove asymptotic properties of the algorithm as the number of iterations tends to infinity.
-This approach of sampling is inspired by motion planning algorithms~\cite{LQRtrees2, LQRtrees1} in which the trajectories also provide a basis for the construction of a global stabilizing control law.

-A key part of the algorithm is the set of trajectories provided by the demonstrator.
-We assume that the demonstrator somehow takes into account the cost functional \eqref{cost}, although the result does not necessarily have to be optimal.
+Most of the theoretical results described here will hold for general tracking, but we focus on a~control law that is constructed using time-varying linear-quadratic regulator (LQR) models along the~generated demonstrations.

-The path to the resulting algorithms will be as follows.
-First, in Section~\ref{sec:control-LQR}, we revisit the construction of LQR tracking control laws that provides a basis for the definition of the resulting controller.
-Then, in Section~\ref{sec:control-switch}, we prove a stability condition that we use for proving the stability of the system with the controller.
-And finally, in Section~\ref{sec:algorithm}, we provide the algorithm and prove its asymptotic properties.
+We will develop the algorithms as follows.
+First, in Section~\ref{sec:demonstrator} we formalize the used notion of a demonstrator.
+Then, in Section~\ref{sec:control-switch}, we define a switching controller based on tracking, and a corresponding notion of reachability certificate.
+In Section~\ref{sec:algorithm}, we provide the~algorithm.
+In Section~\ref{sec:properties} we discuss properties of the~algorithm with an LQR tracking controller.